21-ways/21-ways.github.io/index.md

 subtitle_link: http://21WaysBook.com
 category: bitcoin
 description: The prismatic nature of Bitcoin explored through 21 lenses.
-quote: "\"Is it possible that there are people who say \"Bitcoin\" and suppose they mean something shared by all?\""
+quote: "\"Is it possible that there are people who say 'Bitcoin' and suppose they mean something shared by all?\""
 image: /assets/images/21-lessons-twitter-cover-audio.jpg
 ---